inokone/go-micro-saas/docs/featureset.md

 The following features are implemented in this application  template:

 - Containerized backend application written in Go
+- CI with testing and static code analysis
 - JWT token based authentication
   - Signup and signin endpoints with Recaptcha v3
   - Email confirmation